mausworks/tyin/README.md

 I have, however, been "using it wrong" for some time, which has led to me creating this project.
 Below is some background …

-Many of the stores I've created while working on [dott.bio](https://get.dott.bio) look something like this now:
+I've been working on [dott.bio](https://get.dott.bio) for some time now.
+It uses NextJS with zustand, but all stores look something like this:

 ```tsx
 const useTourState = create(() => ({ started: false, step: 0 }));